MAYFLOWER GULCH HIKE

 This Colorado trail will leave you breathless each and every visit.

-The trail begins at a high altitude leading you close to timberline quickly.
+The trail begins at a high altitude leading you close to the timberline quickly.
 The views of Mt.
-Fletcher in the Tenmile Range drawing you forward.
+Fletcher in the Tenmile Range draw you forward.
 You can’t help but be in awe.
-Scattered mining cabins from the early 1900’s Boston Mine Camp throughout makes for a spectacular setting.
+Scattered mining cabins from the early 1900s Boston Mine Camp throughout makes for a spectacular setting.

 Note: Many of the links are affiliate links which means I receive a very small commission (at no added cost to you) and you get an awesome product, I appreciate the support.